tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 - presently my creatures are not mobile but maybe someday?
 - What about timers?
 Maybe timers are associated with events and creatures and switches?
 Presumably they need to be triggered somehow?

+Key Creature Verbs (methods):
+- show, give, attack

 Some Day Maybe
 TBD: Is the Item class worth having???
+Particularly, do I need the "takeable" attribute
 TBD: room.room_stuf => room.room_obj_lst ??
 TBD: Need to dis-entangle modules better